 The Duke of Edinburgh’s Award scheme is offered at Bronze, Silver and Gold levels and all students are encouraged to take part.

-Pastoral Care.
+Pastoral care.
 The spiritual, moral and academic wellbeing of the students is the concern of every member of staff at the College.
 Nearly all academic staff act as Group Tutors with particular responsibility for the daily care of their students and for forging links with parents.

 Each Year Group is led by a Head of Year, and the three Chaplains have a general pastoral role.
 All groups have a day of retreat away each year.
 The College also has six Houses to which the students are affiliated, and all students have one period per week as part of their PSE programme.
 St George’s also has pastoral specialists, an in-house counsellor and a peer-support network.

-Extracurricular Activities.
+Extracurricular activities.
 A very wide range of clubs and societies take place both at lunchtime and after school.
 In addition to music and sport, a broad range of interests is catered for.
 Some examples include Lego Robotics, Young Enterprise, Philosophy and Mindfulness, and new clubs are added each year.

 Sport.
-All students participate in the wide variety of sports offered at St George’s: rugby, hockey, netball, cricket, tennis, rowing, and rounders, plus a wide range of other activities such as golf, athletics, badminton, basketball and cross country.
+All students participate in the wide variety of sports offered at St George’s: rugby, hockey, netball, cricket, tennis, rowing, and rounders, plus a wide range of other activities such as golf, athletics, badminton, basketball and cross-country.
 Each student has the opportunity to develop their own talents in small coaching groups.
 The College has its own Activity Centre, Boat House on the Thames, 19 tennis courts (including four indoor), two floodlit artificial pitches with viewing stand, floodlit netball courts, six artificial cricket nets, one main pavilion and two smaller cricket pavilions, and eight rugby pitches.
 The College has access to the Junior School's heated outdoor swimming pool.
 Attendance at national hockey finals is an annual event and the College hosts a very popular Under 18 Hockey Sixes every year.
 International honours have recently been gained in hockey, cricket, rowing and tennis.

 Junior School.
 St George’s Junior School is located nearby in Thames Street, Weybridge, and is co-educational for children aged 3 to 11.

-Fees per term (2023-2024).
-First Year to Upper Sixth: £8,055.
-Lunches are optional at £425.
+Fees per term (2024-2025).
+First Year to Upper Sixth: £9,458.
+Lunches are optional at £460.

 Charitable status.
 St George’s College Weybridge is a Registered Charity, number 1017853, and a Company Limited by Guarantee.
 The aims and objectives of the Charity are the Christian education of young people.